peguy2n/feelthelearn/Day1README.md

 What are the different date format options in Excel versions 2013 to 2015?

-Please answer 6 questions in the spreadsheet day2.xlsx based on the data.
+Please answer 6 questions in the spreadsheet day1.xlsx based on the data.
 You will have to download the excel file to answer.

 #SQL

-Some useful SQL operators while writing queries are:

-= Equal to

-<> Not equal.
-Note: In some versions of SQL this operator may be written as !=

-> Greater than

-< Less than

->= Greater than or equal to

-<= Less than or equal to

-Read further to learn about more operators

 [Practice SQL queries](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) by answering the following questions.

 ​
 How will you select all data from Customers table?

 How will you select CustomerID and CustomerName from Customers table?